snakemake/snakemake/docs/snakefiles/rules.rst

     shell:
         "{resources.mpi} -n {resources.tasks} calc-pi-mpi 10 > {output} 2> {log}"

-As any other resource, the `mpi`-resource can be overwritten via the command line e.g. in order to adapt to a specific platform (see :ref:`snakefiles-resources`):
+As any other resource, the `mpi`-resource can be overwritten via the command line e.g. in order to adapt to a specific platform (see :ref:`snakefiles-resources`).
+For instance, users of the SLURM executor plugin can use `srun` as the MPI-starter:

 .. code-block:: console

   $ snakemake --set-resources calc_pi:mpi="srun --hint nomultithread" ...

 Note that in case of distributed, remote execution (cluster, cloud), MPI support might not be available.
-So far, explicit MPI support is implemented in the `slurm plugin <https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html>`_.

 .. _snakefiles_continuous_input: